Skip Menu

 Every level of ability can participate as every effort has been made to reduce barriers and provide accommodation—even those who are wheelchair/mobility device users—can participate.
 During the week of camp, each child also sets an individual goal to work toward with their counselor, with an overall goal of furthering each child’s independence.

-Walton Winter Weekend
+Walton Family Weekend Retreat

 If you are interested in any of our Youth Programs or Services, please contact Walton Options on 706-724-6262 to speak with an Information and Referral Specialist.
 Or complete the Self-Referral Form online by clicking here.